Celebrities in Asheville

 Steve Martin is a comedian and an entertainer at the core.
 You may have seen him in such films as It's Complicated or Bowfinger.
 Steve is also a veteran host of Saturday Night Live.
 A lot of movie fans don't know that he is an accomplished musician too, the banjo his instrument of choice.
 Fitting for a local resident here in the Southern Appalachians.
 Today Steve resides in Brevard.

 Luke Combs, a multi-platinum country singer/songwriter, grew up in Asheville.
 He earned a Grammy nomination for Best New Artist in 2019.
 Combs' first album spent 37 non-consecutive weeks at #1 on the Billboard Country albums chart.
 The album's first five singles all reached No. 1 on Billboard Country Airplay chart.

 Bellamy Young has made a name for herself playing Millicent "Mellie" Grant on the hit television drama Scandal.
 She was born and raised in Asheville before going to school at Yale University and launching her acting career.

-Harry Anderson is best known for his character as the judge in the 1984-1992 television series Night Court, but he got his start in entertainment with his skills as a magician.
+Harry Anderson was best known for his character as the judge in the 1984-1992 television series Night Court, but he got his start in entertainment with his skills as a magician.
 He moved to Asheville from New Orleans for its positive atmosphere in a mountain setting.
 He passed away in Asheville in 2018.

 Bernard Goldberg has won 12 Emmy awards for his career in journalism.
 He is currently a correspondent for HBO's Real Sports with Bryant Gumbel and a commentator for Fox News.